yasirkula/UnityMobileRemoteControl/.github/README.md

 # Unity Mobile Remote Control

 This is a hobby Unity project that allows controlling a **64-bit Windows PC** remotely from a mobile/desktop device.
-Currently, it allows changing the system's volume and triggering the *left*, *right*, *up*, *down* and *space* keys.
+Currently, it allows changing the system's volume, moving the mouse cursor around and triggering the *left*, *right*, *up*, *down* and *space* keys.
 I've created this plugin mainly to control the video playback on my computer from afar, preferably from my couch :grinning: The project is created with *Unity 2019.4.26f1*.
 It uses Unity's *NetworkDiscovery* component to discover the PC from the remote control device.

 ![Demo](Demo.gif)